 Here are several of the nine logjams that were built over the last few months at the mouth of Goldsborough Creek.
 You can read more about this phase of the Shelton Harbor project here.

 This fall the Squaxin Island Tribe and the South Puget Sound Salmon Enhancement Group will build nine logjams at the mouth of Goldsborough Creek in Shelton.
 The logjams will capture sediment and help restore the creek’s estuary, which has been downcutting since the early 1990s.
-“The logjams at the mouth of the creek and inContinue Reading Phase two starting soon: logjams at the mouth of Goldsborough Creek
+“The logjams at the mouth of the creek and inContinue Reading Logjams at the mouth of Goldsborough Creek being built in fall of 2017